dCache/dcache/docs/TheBook/install.md

 A name in square brackets, *without* a forward-slash (`/`) defines a domain.
 A name in square brackets *with* a forward slash defines a service that is to run in a domain.
 Lines starting with a hash-symbol (`#`) are comments and will be ignored by dCache.

 There may be several layout files in the layout directory, but only one of them is read by dCache when starting up.
-By default it is the **single.conf**.
+By default it is the **${hostname}.conf**.
 If the dCache should be started with another layout file you will have to make this configuration in **/etc/dcache/dcache.conf**.

     dcache.layout=mylayout

 This entry in **/etc/dcache/dcache.conf** will instruct dCache to read the layout file **/etc/dcache/layouts/mylayout.conf** when starting up.

-These are the first lines of **/etc/dcache/layouts/single.conf**:
+These is in example layout file available **/usr/share/dcache/examples/layouts/single.conf**.
+The first lines of are:

-    dcache.broker.scheme=none

     [dCacheDomain]
     [dCacheDomain/admin]
     [dCacheDomain/poolmanager]

 [dCacheDomain] defines a domain called dCacheDomain.
 In this example only one domain is defined.
 All the services are running in that domain.
-Therefore no messagebroker is needed, which is the meaning of the entry messageBroker=none.
 [dCacheDomain/admin] declares that the admin service is to be run in the dCacheDomain domain.

 Example: